axel7083/CGRAPH/README.md

 * The program don't recognize "forbidden value" it just put 0 at this point.

 * Can't move the camera (Not implemented too slow)

+Thanks a lot to <a href="https://github.com/nathanfarlow">@nathanfarlow</a> for his help with his library and advises.